Raiffeisen (Switzerland)

 Raiffeisen Switzerland is a cooperative of cooperatives – the union of all independent Swiss Raiffeisen banks.
 It bears responsibility for the business policy and strategy within the Raiffeisen Group.
-The 246 independent Raiffeisen banks of Switzerland are organised as cooperatives.
+The 219 independent Raiffeisen banks of Switzerland are organised as cooperatives.
 With 896 branch offices in total, they make up the densest branch network of any Swiss bank.
-In the 21st century, the Raiffeisen Group has become the third-largest banking group in Switzerland with total assets currently at CHF 229 billion.
+After the acquisition of Credit Suisse by UBS, the Raiffeisen Group has become the second-largest banking group in Switzerland with client assets under management of 246.6 billion francs.
 Since June 2014, Raiffeisen has been classified as one of Switzerland's systemically important banks and must therefore meet special requirements in terms of capital.
-Raiffeisen Switzerland has 3.8 million clients in Switzerland, of whom 1.9 million are cooperative members and thus co-owners of their regional Raiffeisen banks.
+Raiffeisen Switzerland has 3.65 million clients in Switzerland, of whom approximately 1.9 million are cooperative members and thus co-owners of their regional Raiffeisen banks.

 Union organisation

 The 246 legally independent Raiffeisen banks in Switzerland joined to form Raiffeisen Switzerland (formerly called the Swiss Union of Raiffeisen Banks).
 Like the participating Raiffeisen banks, Raiffeisen Switzerland is a cooperative.
 It coordinates the group's activities, creates the basic conditions for the business activity of the local Raiffeisen banks (such as IT, infrastructure and refinancing), and advises and supports them in all commercial matters.
 Furthermore, risk management and auditing also come under the remit of Raiffeisen Switzerland.
 Raiffeisen Switzerland runs directly managed branches in the urban regions of Basel, Bern, St. Gallen, Thalwil, Winterthur and Zurich, whereby these are not independent cooperatives.
 Raiffeisen Switzerland's headquarters have been unofficially located in St. Gallen since 1912, and were made the legal headquarters in 1936.